neurallayer/roboquant.org/content/documentation/design.md

 ~~~~~~

 # Design decisions
 This document provides an overview of the high level design choices, and the rational why they were made.
-It is
-provided mainly as background information.
+It is provided mainly as background information.
 And it can also help to decide if roboquant is the right solution for you.

 ## Why develop a new framework
 Before we start developing roboquant, we of course looked at existing frameworks to see if these could fit the bill.
 However for our use-cases none of them checked the boxes that we required:

 * Trade assets in multiple currencies at the same time
-* Support many asset classes including crypto-currencies
+* Support many asset classes including cryptocurrencies
 * Solid live trading, including support for advanced order types to reduce risk
 * Deal with large volumes of data and run extensive back-tests
 * Support for trading in multiple markets in different regions at the same time